 SAVAGE is another track on the same album and goes hand in hand with music and lyrics: heavily loaded, melancholic and short-lived.
 But it’s a solid track that tastes like more.

-For the third album, the band brings out various singles, such as RUBBERS BYE.BYE.
-And RAVEN which can be found later on CRITICAL FACTOR.
+Before the third album came in sight, the band brings out various singles, such as RUBBERS, BYE.BYE. and RAVEN which can be found later on CRITICAL FACTOR.

 If you look at the various lineups that changed until 2013, you’ll soon see that the mastermind behind PLASTICZOOMS is the singer Sho Asakawa.
 That’s not surprising, because he’s the one behind the music compositions, design and artwork.
 In March of 2014, PLASTICZOOMS became known to be the same as Sho Asakawa.
 Because of this it also became known that the project continued with the current line-up: Sho Asakawa, Jun Yokoe and Tom Takanashi.